 - Other equivalent English proficiency tests such as TOEFEL (iBT 60)

-Scores are valid for 2 calendar years.
+Test scores are valid for 2 calendar years.
 Applicants who score below the minimum required English proficiency score but who otherwise meet admission standards may be admitted to the University Preparatory Program (UPP).
-However, students with demonstrated academic excellence and English language proficiency can be directly admitted to the university, bypassing the UPP.
+However, students with demonstrated academic excellence and English language proficiency can be directly admitted to the University, bypassing the UPP.